The Role of Referrals in Immobility, Inequality, and Inefficiency in Labor Markets: Abstract

 \section{Abstract}

 We study the consequences of job markets' heavy reliance on referrals.
-Referrals screen candidates and lead to better matches and increased productivity, but disadvantage job-seekers who have few or no connections to employed workers, leading to increased inequality.
-Coupled with homophily, referrals also lead to immobility: a demographic group's low current employment rate leads that group to have relatively low future employment as well.
-We identify conditions under which distributing referrals more evenly across a population not only reduces inequality, but also improves future productivity and economic mobility.
-We use the model to examine optimal policies, showing that one-time affirmative action policies involve short-run production losses, but lead to long-term improvements in equality, mobility, and productivity due to induced changes in future referrals.
-We also examine how the possibility of firing workers changes the effects of referrals.
+Referrals lead to more opportunities for workers to be hired, which lead to better matches and increased productivity, but also disadvantage job-seekers with few or no connections to employed workers, increasing inequality.
+Coupled with homophily, referrals also lead to immobility.
+We identify conditions under which distributing referrals more evenly reduces inequality and improves future productivity and mobility.
+We use the model to examine the short and long-run welfare impacts of policies such as affirmative action and algorithmic fairness.\footnote{We gratefully acknowledge support under NSF grants SES-1629446 and SES-2018554, as well as the Simons Institute for the Theory of Computing.
+We thank seminar participants from the AEA meetings, Cornell University, CREST, Econometric Society World Congress, European Meeting on Networks, Gamesnet, HSE Moscow, INET Networks Group, Lancaster University, NSF-Network Science in Economics Conference, University of Padova, U Penn, Penn State, Stockholm School of Economics, Toulouse School of Economics, Uppsala University, as well as Nageeb Ali, Francis Bloch, Ozan Candogan, Matt Elliott, and Moritz Meyer-ter-Vehn for helpful comments.}